btrettel/plint/README.md

 ### Shortcomings of the antecedent basis checker

 The antecedent basis checker is fragile and will likely require some iteration until a claim is marked in a way that plint likes.
+This is not necessarily an issue with plint, as there are many ambiguities in claim language that make a fully automated analysis difficult.
+Even a human examiner is going to have to choices when interpreting the claim, and plint asks that these choices be made by the user of plint.

 At present, plint won't work with nested elements.
 For example: `a center of the widget|` would ideally be interpreted as `a {center of the [widget]}`, but that's not how plint will work at the moment.
 That'll need to be marked like this: `a center of #the widget|`, interpreted as `a {center of the widget}`.
 Then plint will think it's all just one element.